albertoboffi/polimi-digital-logic-design-project/README.md

 ## About
 This project consisted in designing and implementing a synchronous hardware module with a given interface, whose purpose is to use the **Histogram Equalization Method** to increase the contrast of a grayscale image stored in memory.

-The developed was supported by the **Xilinx Vivado v2020.2** suite.
+The development was supported by the **Xilinx Vivado v2020.2** suite.

 For further information: [Project Report](https://github.com/albertoboffi/polimi-digital-logic-design-project/blob/main/report.pdf).